dwugofski/rpgmd/md/campaign/mihil/frame_mulac.md

 [[a|The Elevator|Elevator]]

-> A small, dusty chamber filled with crates, barrels, and other storage boxes.
+A small, dusty chamber filled with crates, barrels, and other storage boxes.
 Unlike the furniture in the rest of the Hall, these boxes are fully intact and bear the emblem of the Domestic Magisterium.
 A small platform with gears and chains stands at the eastern end of the room, beside a large lever.

 [[a|The Boxes]]: The boxes are storage for the Domestic Magisterium, and they have been down here several years.
 Nothing of significant value lies within, only linens, building materials, writing supplies, and old records of quota checklists.
 Some of the barrels are also being used to ferment wine and beer.

 [[a|The Platform]]: The platform is an elevator to the Domestic Magisterium undercroft.

-[stats|Kimgrathl Hall Creatures|
-creature:mihil:corrupted_advisor,
-creature:mihil:corrupted_smith,
-creature:mihil:corrupted_guard_captain,
-creature:mihil:corrupted_son,
-creature:mihil:kimgrathl]

 [[statblocks|Kimgrathl Hall Creatures||
 corrupted_advisor,,{npc_lib_mihil}corrupted_advisor.xml,,web::{npc_xslt_web},,{npc_xsd};;
 corrupted_smith,,{npc_lib_mihil}corrupted_smith.xml,,web::{npc_xslt_web},,{npc_xsd};;
 corrupted_guard_captain,,{npc_lib_mihil}corrupted_guard_captain.xml,,web::{npc_xslt_web},,{npc_xsd};;
 corrupted_son,,{npc_lib_mihil}corrupted_son.xml,,web::{npc_xslt_web},,{npc_xsd};;
-kimgrathl,,{npc_lib_mihil}kimgrathl.xml,,web::{npc_xslt_web},,{npc_xsd}
+kimgrathl,,{npc_lib_mihil}kimgrathl.xml,,web::{npc_xslt_web},,{npc_xsd};;
+mountainheard_shield,,{item_lib_mihil}mountainheart_shield.xml,,web::{item_xslt_web},,{item_xsd}
 ]]

 # Finishing the Mission